 Get to grips with the fundamentals of care plans and care recording.
 This post in our Care Planning 101 series covers how you can work towards improving your care recording processes.
 We all know that record keeping is an integral part of providing great care, keeping good records is not optional, and that the quality of your record keeping can reflect the standard of your professional care practice.

 Robust record keeping is a mark of skilled and safe carers, whereas careless and incomplete record keeping often highlights wider issues.
 Great record keeping helps to protect the welfare of people in care and support services, the question is;

 How do you know if your care records are fit for purpose?

 CQC has set out a whole host of different guidelines and recommendations when it comes to care planning.
-For a full in depth set of resources, we’d always recommend you visit the CQC website to ensure you are up to date.
-However as a clear starter we’d advise that, care records must present information that is:
+For a full in-depth set of resources, we’d always recommend you visit the CQC website to ensure you’re up to date.
+Having said that, as a clear starter we’d advise that care records must present information that is:

 - Sufficiently detailed to enable proper care